Regulation and Frontier Housing Supply: Identification

-Identification of the frontier only requires observable prices and quantities (i.e., heights), with the distributions of deviations from the frontier allowed to depend on height, obviating the usual need for exogenous variation.
-Also, no parametric or separable conditions need be imposed on the structure of demand or (regulated or unregulated) supply.
-Other characteristics of the environment become critical, though.
+Identification of the frontier and the regulatory tax only requires observable prices and quantities (heights).
+There is no need for exogenous variation or for parametric or separable restrictions on demand or on (regulated or unregulated) supply.\footnote{As discussed in Section~\ref{se:error}, the distributions of deviations from the frontier must be allowed to depend on height.
+This is formalized in the estimation framework in Section~\ref{se:est_model}, where the frontier and the distributional parameters are indexed by height $h$.} Other characteristics of the environment become critical, though.

+To be explicit, the regulatory tax is defined as the gap between the transaction price and the frontier at a given height.
+For this gap to be interpreted as regulatory burden, we must rule out other sources of price--frontier differences, most importantly output-market markups and differences in non-land costs or firm inefficiency.
+In addition, interpreting the frontier as unregulated non-land costs relies on the support condition that regulation is nonnegative and that zero regulation is attainable (in the sense that the support includes values arbitrarily close to zero).
+Finally, it requires ruling out below-cost pricing or government subsidization of construction costs.